dukeofharen/httplaceholder/docs/docs.md

 # Installation

+Follow these steps to install / update HttPlaceholder.
+If you update HttPlaceholder, make sure to read the [changelog](../CHANGELOG) to see if there are no breaking changes.

 ## Dotnet global tool (cross platform)

 Make sure you have installed the correct .NET SDK (at least .NET 5) for your OS (see https://dotnet.microsoft.com/download).
 When the .NET SDK is installed, run `dotnet tool install --global httplaceholder` to install HttPlaceholder.